 How to make perfect oatmeal pancakes

-- First step is to heat the pan or comal where you are going to make them.
-I like to preheat so they can be made quickly
+- First step is to heat the pan or skillet over medium-low heat, where you will cook the oatmeal pancakes.
+I like to preheat my pan so I can make them faster.

-- Second step is to put all the ingredients in the blender and turn it on until you have a homogeneous and easy mixture to make vegan pancakes.
+- Second step is to put all the ingredients in the blender and let it run until you have a homogeneous batter and it pours easily to make vegan pancakes if you are using a food processor , the first pulse the oats until they are finely grounded before adding the rest of the ingredients.

 - The last step is to serve them and finish them with what you like most, whatever that may be.
-Personally I like mine with honey, butter, or even almond butter.
+I like mine with maple syrup, butter, or almond butter.

-- Other times I like to send them tomato soup and a grilled cheese (I use daiya cheese (affiliate link) or violife (affiliate link)).
+- Tomato soup and grilled cheese (I use Daiya cheese (affiliate link) or violife (affiliate link).

 - Bowl of oatmeal for breakfast

-- ¾ cup pear puree apple puree or mashed ripe banana
+- ¾ cup apple puree pear, pumpkin puree or a mashed ripe banana

 - 1 teaspoon baking powder